-The study will cover a period of 2 years ranging from May 2015 to 2017.
-This period was considered because it was appropriate enough for the researcher to complete his report and due to the fact that it was within the academic calendar of the Ugandans before the end of the semester.
+The study covered a period of 2 years ranging from 2015 to 2017.
+This period was considered because it was during then that the country experienced an increase in drug abuse.
+The researcher carried out this study for a period of three months that was February to April since it was appropriate enough for the researcher to complete his report.